Advertisement

 +

-Who is the best bowler of India ever?
+Who is India's fastest bowler ever?

 +

-Who is the No. 1 yorker bowler in India?
+Who is the no. 1 Yorker bowler in India?

 +